 Take professional development into your own hands by writing your ideal future performance review, receive flash mentorship on a specific area you'd like to develop, such as negotiating a raise or requesting an opportunity to develop a new skillset, and leave with a concrete action plan for reaching your next professional goal.

-HIGHER Los Angeles will take place on February 5, 2020 from 8:30 AM to 4:00 PM.
-Stay tuned for more details on the venue.
+HIGHER Los Angeles will take place on February 5, 2020 from 8:30 AM to 4:00 PM in The Pointe at CSU Long Beach.

 Regular admission costs $80 and includes the full day of programming, workshop materials, access to an online network of all previous HIGHER attendees, a healthy lunch, and refreshments.
 Discounted Early Bird and Team tickets are also available.
 Register here.